rosemichaele/TicTacToe/README.rst

 Calendly Tic Tac Toe Test Suite
 ===============================
 Thank you for the opportunity to demonstrate my skills in and passion for software testing, and for the chance to work at a great, Atlanta-based technology company in Calendly!
-This document provides a description of the automated end-to- end test suite that I created for the `Tic Tac Toe game <https://codepen.io/jshlfts32/full/bjambP/>`_ described in the assignment.
+This document provides a description of the automated end-to-end test suite that I created for the `Tic Tac Toe game <https://codepen.io/jshlfts32/full/bjambP/>`_ described in the assignment.
 Below, you will also find a write-up of my feedback from testing the game and recommendations for improving the overall quality.
 Finally, please visit `YouTube <http://www.example.com/>`_ (this is not yet done) for a screencast of the tests in action.